EmmanuelOsaea/A-Comprehensive-Technical-Documentation-As-A-Data-Engineer/README.md

 # My Mode Of Operation
 # Design & Implement Scalable Data pipelines using Apache Spark on Azure Databricks to process Batch and Streaming Data.
 # The Business logic (The "Gold" layer)
+This codes illustrates the calculation of rolling savings with the sum set to expenditure and the window range set to -840 or 14min.
+The display of the expenditure time-duration can be seen.
 ```
 python
 from pyspark.sql.window import Window